yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 The open nature of the project fits well with the larger open source community---where people acquire their coding skills in a similar collaborative way---and the growing amount of open data that is waiting to be explored by young, creative researchers.

-Due to the collaborative means used by open source software developers (e.g. github) research projects limited in duration and resources also become sustainable, in the sense that these can be continued even when the initial researcher leaves the projects.
+Due to the collaborative means used by open source software developers (e.g. github) research projects limited in duration and resources also become sustainable, in the sense that these can be continued even when the initial researcher leaves the project.
 Due to open licenses, the projects can be further developed and improved.

 This openness is inclusive, as it also allows - due to documentation and tutors - people without a background in coding to participate and develop a sensibility towards the digital instruments at hand.